 Summery, if you are looking at routine production parts in Carbon Steel or Aluminum between the production quantities of 100-1000 or be able to do design changes on the fly, the CNC Turret Punch Press is an excellent process to use.

-This simply a CNC sheet Metal Press Break replacing the human with a robot.
-The is another step to increase speed and accuracy of production; however there is an increased cost in set up for a Robotic Press Brake therefore, and increase is quantity, MOQ, is needed depending on the number and complexity of bend is required.
+A robotic press break simply a CNC sheet Metal Press Brake replacing the human with a robot.
+The is another step to increase speed and accuracy of production; however, there is an increased cost in setting up for a Robotic Press Brake; therefore, an increase in quantity, MOQ, is needed depending on the number and complexity of bend is required.

-Traditional Sheet Metal Mold Stamping is a sheet metal fabrication process that requires a mold to be made to replicate the parts.
+Traditional Sheet Metal Mold Stamping is a sheet metal fabrication process requiring a mold to replicate the parts.
+For small, simple parts, a single mold can cut and bend the sheet metal without the need for a press brake.
 Depending on the exact Traditional Sheet Metal Mold Stamping process, you can punch martial of copper, nickel, aluminum, steel, and stainless steel to great thicknesses.
-For small, simple parts, a single mold can be used to cut and bend the sheet metal without the need for a press brake.

 Positives: